Top 5 2nd Quarter Trades of Pa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Patriot Investment Management Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Paradigm Financial Partners, LLC’s top five trades of the quarter.

-During the quarter, Patriot Investment Management Inc. bought 77,199 shares of ARCA:ITOT for a total holding of 91,020.
-The trade had a 0.63% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.05.

-There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Total U.S. Stock Market ETF has a price-earnings ratio of 17.31 and a price-book ratio of 3.18.

-During the quarter, Patriot Investment Management Inc. bought 66,264 shares of ARCA:BSV for a total holding of 116,569.
-The trade had a 0.49% impact on the equity portfolio.
+Paradigm Financial Partners, LLC reduced their investment in ARCA:BSV by 75,726 shares.
+The trade had a 1.3% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $76.88.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Patriot Investment Management Inc. bought 71,792 shares of NAS:IGSB for a total holding of 90,320.
-The trade had a 0.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.77.
+Paradigm Financial Partners, LLC reduced their investment in ARCA:SCHX by 107,128 shares.
+The trade had a 1.27% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.51.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Patriot Investment Management Inc. bought 82,263 shares of ARCA:VEA for a total holding of 972,902.
-The trade had a 0.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.
+Paradigm Financial Partners, LLC reduced their investment in BATS:QUAL by 38,707 shares.
+The trade had a 1.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $121.89.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

+Paradigm Financial Partners, LLC reduced their investment in NAS:IUSV by 66,711 shares.
+The trade had a 1.12% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $71.66.

+There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.88 and a price-book ratio of 1.44.
+In terms of valuation, ISHARES TRUST has a price-earnings ratio of 15.97 and a price-book ratio of 2.44.

-Patriot Investment Management Inc. reduced their investment in NAS:BND by 43,639 shares.
-The trade had a 0.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $75.86.
+Paradigm Financial Partners, LLC reduced their investment in ARCA:SPAB by 153,689 shares.
+The trade had a 0.94% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.56.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.